 *Read the catalog you are following for specific and additional requirements in your major/program.

 Students must complete within seven years the graduation requirements of the Catalog they choose.
 They may choose the Catalog in effect at their initial admission to the University or a subsequent Catalog.
-Students may not split Catalog requirements.
+Students may not split requirements between Catalogs.